 For more information on dining at Greensboro College please visit the Dining Services page.

-All students, including first-year students, are permitted to have cars on campus as long as an official College parking decal is purchased.
+Under the Greensboro College parking regulations, all students, including first-year students, are permitted to have cars on campus as long as an official College parking decal is purchased.
 Parking areas are designated for commuter students, residential students, and faculty/staff.
 Parking permits can be purchased through Student Accounts at Greensboro College.

 Room assignments are made based on seniority.
 As a returning student you will have an opportunity to sign up for housing at the end of the academic year for the next year.
 As a new incoming student you will need to click on the RoomSurf link on your Pride Page to select a roommate.
 Once you have selected a roommate, you will be assigned a room and will receive a confirmation email.
 You will receive your official housing assignment via your Greensboro College email address.

 It is important to talk to your roommate BEFORE you arrive on campus to make sure you don’t both bring the same things.
 Discuss with your roommate how you want your room to be decorated.
 The first week of school you and your roommate will fill out a roommate contract, which will be facilitated by your RA in order to help the two of you set some guidelines for sharing the room.

 - bed with XL twin size mattress (Greensboro Hall has twin mattresses)

 Things you might want to bring